Purposeful Work Unplugged

 PW Unplugged with 3 English Majors

-Join English professor Eden Osucha in a conversation about life after Bates with English majors
+English professor Eden Osucha facilitated a conversation about life after Bates with English majors

 Lily Hanstein ’09, Senior Consultant for pro-voke, a [strategy+people+performance] collective,